honey/honey/README.md

 ## TODO

-- [ ] add comparisons to JSON, CSON, YAML, and TOML
 - [ ] decide if stringify should enforce newline at end of file
 - [ ] add tests for invalid syntax
 - [ ] write syntax highlighter for atom